Sam Kamara: Chicago Bears

-Kamara signed with the Chicago Bears following the 2021 NFL Draft as an undrafted free agent.
-Designated as the fourth-string linebacker in the team's first depth chart, Kamara made his preseason debut on August 14, 2021 against the Miami Dolphins.
+Kamara signed with the Chicago Bears following the 2021 NFL draft as an undrafted free agent.
+Designated as the fourth-string linebacker in the team's first depth chart, Kamara made his preseason debut on August 14, 2021, against the Miami Dolphins.
 He ended preseason with six tackles, three quarterback hits and a sack.
-He was waived on August 31, 2021 and re-signed to the practice squad the next day.
+He was waived on August 31, 2021, and re-signed to the practice squad the next day.
 Kamara was promoted to the active roster on October 12 due to a season ending injury to teammate Jeremiah Attaochu.

 Kamara made his NFL debut on October 17 against the Green Bay Packers and recorded his first tackle on Aaron Jones.
 He was waived by the team on November 3 and re-signed to the practice squad.
 He was flexed to the active roster ahead of the Bears' Monday Night Football game against the Pittsburgh Steelers and recorded two tackles in his first multi-tackle game.
 Kamara was flexed to the active roster for the Bears' Thanksgiving game against the Detroit Lions, where he was Chicago's third-highest graded defensive player before exiting the game with a concussion.
 Kamara was placed on the reserve/COVID-19 list on December 14.
 He was signed to the active roster on December 23.
 He recorded a career-high three tackles against the New York Giants on January 2.
 Kamara had his first tackle for loss and pass deflection on January 9 against the Minnesota Vikings.
-He ended his rookie season playing eight games, recording 10 tackles with one TFL and one pass deflection.
+He ended his rookie season playing eight games, recording 10 tackles with one tackle-for-loss, and one pass deflection.

 On August 30, 2022, Kamara was waived by the Bears and signed to the practice squad the next day.
 He was released on September 9.

 Cleveland Browns

 On October 4, 2022, Kamara was signed to the Cleveland Browns practice squad.
+He played in one game in the 2022 season, Week 18 against the Steelers.
 He signed a reserve/future contract on January 9, 2023.

+On August 29, 2023, Kamara was waived by the Browns and re-signed to the practice squad.
+He was signed to the active roster on December 12.
+Kamara was released on December 29 and re-signed to the practice squad on January 2, 2024.
+Kamara was signed to the active roster on January 5.
+Kamara recorded seven tackles in the season finale against the Cincinnati Bengals.

+On August 27, 2024, Kamara was waived by the Browns and re-signed to the practice squad.
+He was promoted to the active roster on September 11.
+He was waived on October 8, and signed to the practice squad the next day.
+He was promoted back to the active roster on November 16.
+In Week 18, Kamara led the Browns with six tackles against the Baltimore Ravens.
+He ended the season with 15 tackles.

+On August 26, 2025, Kamara was released by the Browns as part of final roster cuts and re-signed to the practice squad the next day.